|

 live for a few years, but as the members of a colony

-are being continually renewed by new eggs from the
+are being continually renewed by new eggs from the queen,

-soldiers.
-So can we age the termite mounds to get
+So can we age the termite mounds to get an idea of how

-an idea of how long the colony lasts?
-Unfortunately,
+long the colony lasts?
+Unfortunately, unlike corals

-colonies the termites are continually re-working the
+are continually re-working the inside of the mound.

-inside of the mound.
-Individual mounds have been observed
+Individual mounds have been observed to survive for

-to survive for decades.
+decades.
 Credits

 http://www.environorth.org.au